mmartincevic/stuff/articles/Flask intro - djomla.md

 ### Where to go from here

-The things written in this article, in my opinion, are not the things that Flask development really shines in accomplishing.
+There are a lot more of things you can do with Flask, things where flask really shines in accomplishing.
 These are more of a beginner intro so you can have a feeling of how Flask works.
 As soon as you start working with databases, user access, rest api - that's where things get really nice and simple.
 But for now the best place to start is

 [Official Flask documentation](http://flask.pocoo.org/docs/0.10/)